Yale Legacy Acceptance Rate

-Because this is sort of a norm in the industry, we are inclined to believe it.
-On the other hand, the fact that Yale is rather coy when it comes to discussing its legacy status does not surprise us in the least.
 In 1925, Yale became the second college overall to implement a policy that gave preference to students of alumni to lower the percentage of Jewish students enrolled at the college.

 What Percent of Yale Students Are Legacies?

-A lot may ask “What percent of Yale students are legacies?”
+A lot may ask, “What percent of Yale students are legacies?”
 Yale legacy acceptance rate for the Class of 2025 was revealed to be 14%.
 There were 46,905 first-year candidates for the class of 2025, which resulted in an admissions rate of 4.6% overall.
 It has become harder to get into Yale.
 There were a total of 1,789 students who were accepted, and around 250 of these students were legacies.

 Despite the fact that the number of applications has skyrocketed since the early 2000s, the number of legacy applicants has remained rather stable.
-Despite the significant drop in the overall acceptance rate, neither the number nor the Yale legacy acceptance rate has experienced a significant decrease.
+Regardless of the significant drop in the overall acceptance rate, neither the number nor the Yale legacy acceptance rate has experienced a significant decrease.
 The primary reason for this is that there is not an infinite quantity of legacies available in any particular year.

 Does Being A Legacy Help At Yale?